Lost in Time: A New Temporal Benchmark for VideoLLMs: Appendix

-Tab.~\ref{tab:t_mvbench_samples} provides the template used to generate the QA pairs for each task on TVBench.
+Table~\ref{tab:t_mvbench_samples} provides the template used to generate the QA pairs for each task on TVBench.
 For the tasks \textit{Action Count}, \textit{Object Count}, \textit{Object Shuffle}, \textit{Action Localization}, \textit{Unexpected Action}, and \textit{Moving Direction}, we use the same set of options for every question.
 For \textit{Action Sequence} and Scene Transition, we generate candidates by selecting an action and a scene from the video to create negative candidates.
 The \textit{Action Antonym} candidate set consists of two similar actions that are difficult to distinguish without time understanding, such as 'Wear a jacket' and 'Take off a jacket.'
 Finally, for \textit{Egocentric Sequence}, we generate random modifications to the correct sequence of actions to create three negative candidates.
-The table also details the datasets from which videos for each task were sourced.
+Table~\ref{tab:t_mvbench_samples} also details the datasets from which videos for each task were sourced.
+Here we give more details for each task and their template:

+\textbf{Action Antonym.} We source videos from the NTU \citep{liu2019ntu} RGB+D 120 (action classification dataset).
+Videos are filtered to retain only those belonging to one of 16 selected categories (e.g., take off bag, put on bag, putting something into a bag, take something out of a bag).
+For each QA, we select the correct option as the label and the alternative option as the opposite action (e.g., take off bag vs put on bag).

+\textbf{Action Count.} Questions are sourced from the Perception \citep{patraucean2024perception} dataset.
+QAs are filtered to always include the same candidate set with four options, each being correct for 25\% of the questions.

+\textbf{Action Localization.} Questions are sourced from MVBench\citep{li2024mvbench} The candidate set is balanced, with four options, each being correct 25\% of the time.

+\textbf{Action Sequence.} Videos are selected from the STAR \citep{wu2024star} dataset, containing two actions.
+The question is always: "What did the person do first?"
+Two candidates are provided, each representing one of the actions depicted in the video.

+\textbf{Egocentric Sequence.} We ask for the correct order of tasks performed in egocentric videos taken from CSV \citep{qian2022svip}.
+The question is: "What is the sequence of actions shown in the video?"
+The correct order is taken from the original annotations.
+Three negative candidates are generated by swapping two tasks in the correct order.

+\textbf{Moving Direction.} Videos and annotations are taken from CLEVRER\citep{yi2019clevrer}, including annotations for the positions and directions of each object in the video.
+The question is: "Which direction does the \{yellow sphere\} move in the video?"
+Candidates are always the same four options, each being correct for 25\% of the questions: 1.
+Down and to the left.
+2. Down and to the right.
+3. Up and to the right.
+4. Up and to the left.

+\textbf{Object Count.} Videos and annotations are taken from CLEVRER\citep{yi2019clevrer} The question is: "How many moving cylinders are there when the video begins?"
+The candidate set always consists of four options, each being correct for 25\% of the questions.
+QAs are selected so that ignoring the time constraint (e.g., "when the video begins") would lead to incorrect answers (e.g., the number of objects at the beginning is different from at the end).

+\textbf{Object Shuffle.} Questions are sourced from Perception\citep{patraucean2024perception} QAs are filtered to always include the same candidate set with four options, each being correct for 25\% of the questions.